McModknower/knowrob/src/reasoner/README.md

 ### Reasoner Plugins

-Reasoner plugins can br implemented in C++ or Python.
+Reasoner plugins can be implemented in C++ or Python.

 #### C++ Reasoner Plugins